HACKSSENTIAL RULES ~ CHAPTER VII

 Energy (Reaction principle/Sacrifice)

-• Words: to accelerate, to activate, to amplify, to appear, to augment, to blur, to boost, to contract, to deplete, to depress, to drain, to empower, to energize, to enervate, to enlighten, to escalate, to expand, to fall, to flash, to inflate, to intensify, to invigorate, to obscure, to regulate, to revitalize, to rise, to shade, to suspend, to weaken.
+Words: to accelerate, to activate, to amplify, to appear, to augment, to blur, to boost, to contract, to deplete, to depress, to drain, to empower, to energize, to enervate, to enlighten, to escalate, to expand, to fall, to flash, to inflate, to intensify, to invigorate, to obscure, to regulate, to revitalize, to rise, to weaken.

 Gaseous (Physical element/Destruction)